temporalio/documentation/docs/go-distributed-cron.md

 ## Retrieve last successful result

 Sometimes it is useful to obtain the progress of previous successful runs.
-This is supported by two new APIs in the client library:
+This is supported by two new APIs in the Go SDK:
 `HasLastCompletionResult` and `GetLastCompletionResult`.
 Below is an example of how to use this in Go: